vseventer/markmyjourney/content/about.md

 >
 > <cite>Hugh Laurie</cite>

-With this mentality in mind we decided to embark on a seven month adventure throughout Asia and South America, with the intention of staying Down Under for a while in Australia.
+In 2014 we left the United States for a seven month adventure throughout Asia and South America.
+Afterwards, we lived Down Under for a year in Melbourne, exploring the Pacific.
+Currently, we are backpacking around Europe, and eventually planning to settle in London.
 Beyond that?
 The possibilities are endless.